 Ireland

 Given the already high levels of labour flexibility, Irish labour market reforms had a more limited effect.
-However, under Troika pressure, changes were introduced including the reduction of the minimum wage by €1 per hour in 2010 (reversed in 2011 by the new government), the review and change of wage agreements such as the Registered Employment Agreements (REA) in certain sectors, and extending the scope of the ‘inability to pay clause’ (European Commission, 2010b).
-In 2009 the government imposed a significant restructuring of public sector employment relations and cutf pay levels, resulting in the collapse of social partnership and its corporatist model of negotiated wage determination that had lasted more than two decades.
+However, under Troika pressure, changes were introduced including the reduction of the minimum wage by €1 per hour in 2010 (reversed in 2011 by the new government), the review and change of the Registered Employment Agreements (REAs) – legally enforceable statements of minimum rates of pay and conditions that are binding on every worker and his or her employer to which the REAs apply – in certain sectors, and extending the scope of the ‘inability to pay clause’ (Dundon and Hickland, 2014, p: 22-23).
+In 2009 the government imposed a significant restructuring of public sector employment relations and cut of pay levels, resulting in the collapse of social partnership and its corporatist model of negotiated wage determination that had lasted more than two decades.

 Under pressure from the Troika, Ireland introduced major institutional reforms to welfare provision, centred on the idea that unemployment protection functioned as a work 'disincentive’ and therefore needed major retrenchment (European Commission, 2010b).
 Cuts of about 50 percent in Jobseekers Allowance and Supplementary Welfare Allowance benefits were imposed on those aged 18–21, and 30 percent for the 22–24 age group.
 The effect of austerity was also evident in ALMPs, as funding limits impeded any substantial initiative in tackling youth unemployment.
 With soaring unemployment rates, an education and training fund was launched in 2012 with the aim to provide only 1,353 training and skill-development places for long-term unemployed, including young people.
 A labour market expert from the Economic and Social Research Institute (ESRI) assesses in a rather critical tone the interventions of that period: ‘the Training Agency cut the duration of training programmes in order to increase the beneficiaries.
 They took a treatment that was working for most people and they cut the dose by half’.